Andereth000/Andereth000.github.io/capstone.md

     <p>By making the rendering engine more intuitive and user-friendly with the ImGui interface, I have successfully improved the accessibility of the application.
 This allows potential users, whether they are other developers or someone with less technical knowledge, to interact and build OpenGL scenes.</p>

     <p><strong>Reflect on the process of enhancing and modifying the artifact.
 What did you learn as you were creating it and improving it?
 What challenges did you face?</strong></p>
     <p>The biggest challenge when modifying this artifact was refactoring the SceneManager.cpp and SceneManager.h files and building a struct to store all the different properties of meshes to be rendered.
-This MESH_OBJECT struct can be expanded to add or remove properties and will be useful for managing scene data to be saved and loaded in the future.</p>
+This <code>MESH_OBJECT</code> struct can be expanded to add or remove properties and will be useful for managing scene data to be saved and loaded in the future.</p>

     <p><strong>Example 1</strong></p>
     <pre><code>struct MESH_OBJECT